GA-NIFS: Powerful and frequent outflows in moderate-luminosity active galactic nuclei at $z\sim3-6$: Incidence of ionised outflows

 As can be seen, the different estimates of the outflow incidence reported in the literature rely on different definitions and are not really comparable.
-Therefore we estimate the incidence rate by adopting two methods: detection of a second broad component and $W_\mathrm{80,\oiii}$ $>$ 600~\kms.
-The second broad component associated with outflowing gas is detected in all the GS-AGN (Fig.~\ref{fig:spectra}), except for the secondary AGN in the two dual systems, namely GS~551-B and GS~10578-B \citep{Perna2025b}.
+Therefore, we estimate the incidence rate by adopting two methods: detection of a second broad component and $W_\mathrm{80,\oiii}$ $>$ 600~\kms.
+The second broad component associated with outflowing gas is detected in all the GS-AGN (Figs.~\ref{fig:spectrum_gs133} and \ref{fig:spectra}), except for the secondary AGN in the two dual systems, namely GS~551-B and GS~10578-B \citep{Perna2025b}.
 All the COS-AGN, except for one (COS~1656-B), host outflows \citep{Bertola2025}.
 With 16 detected outflows out of 19 AGN, the incidence of a broad component in the GA-NIFS GS- and COS-AGN is of $\sim$85\%.
 By adopting the threshold of $W_\mathrm{80}$ > 600~\kms (in either \oiii or \ha), we find that all the COS-AGN outflows satisfy it, while two of the GS-AGN outflows do not exceed this threshold.
 One is GS~3073, which despite a significantly broad second component (FWHM$_\mathrm{bro} \simeq 2.355\, \sigma_\mathrm{bro} \sim$ 800~\kms; Table~\ref{tab:em_line_fit}), has a very strong narrow line emission core which results in a fairly narrow width of the total line profile.
 The other is GS~19293, whose asymmetric line wings are just not particularly broad (Fig.~\ref{fig:spectra}).
 In this case, the resulting incidence rate is $\sim$75\%.
 Interestingly, these two targets, together with the secondary AGN companions above, are the only GS-AGN that are undetected in X-rays.
+If we only consider the X-ray selected AGN, excluding the AGN identified from optical diagnostic diagrams---both the two above and the secondary nuclei in the dual systems---the outflow incidence rate becomes 100\%.